The science

 You have multiple chronic symptoms (IBS, migraines, etc.)

-Even ONE of these criteria can indicate neuroplastic pain.
-If you have a diagnosis but your pain hasn't resolved, there's likely a neuroplastic component.
+"If you have a diagnosis but your pain hasn't resolved, there's likely a neuroplastic component."

-The biopsychosocial method is now taught to medical practitioners worldwide, including in Australia, the US, and the NHS in the UK.
-I've completed specialised training in the methods developed by Dr. Howard Schubiner, a pioneer in mind-body medicine.
+Specialised training in the methods developed by Dr. Howard Schubiner, a pioneer in mind-body medicine.

 Pain Reprocessing Therapy (PRT)

-Retrains your brain to turn off pain signals by reinterpreting sensations as safe
+Retrains your brain to turn off pain signals by reinterpreting sensations as safe.

 Somatic Tracking

-Learning to observe pain sensations with curiosity rather than fear
+Learning to observe pain sensations with curiosity rather than fear.

 Graded Exposure Therapy

-Gradually reintroducing feared movements to prove safety to your brain
+Gradually reintroducing feared movements to prove safety to your brain.

 Emotional Awareness & Expression Therapy (EAET)